xerolinux/XeroHub/content/posts/xero-fingerprint/index.md

 **Support :** This tool uses `fprintd` on the backend.
 It's just a GUI wrapper for it.
 So sensor support might limited.
 There's no definitive list of what devices it does or doesn't support.
 So all you can do is try and see, then report your findings to the `fprintd` devs.
 {{< /alert >}}

-This tool has an ituitive UI, making it easy to understand and use.
+This tool has an intuitive UI, making it easy to understand and use.
 It has all the checks in place in order to keep it from locking you out of your system.
 Here's how to use it.

 ![main](https://i.imgur.com/WUGMuLk.png)